 Too Much Comfort is Sneaky

 I let myself get comfortable.
-I tolerated just a couple weeds, and the weeds took over.
+I tolerated just a couple of weeds, and the weeds took over.
 BTW, weeds aren’t people.
-I love people.
-I love all the people I work with.
-It is a very diverse environment and getting more diverse.
-I love that.
+I love all the people I worked with.
+It was a very diverse environment and getting more diverse.

 Everything can change, though, and we can only try Holding on to what’s precious.